 Heath and Heather Garden

-A miniature world of texture and colour in this pretty garden displaying colourful tapestry of heaths and heathland plants from the Northern Hemisphere, Africa and Australia.
+A miniature world of texture and colour in this pretty garden displaying a colourful tapestry of heaths and heathland plants from the Northern Hemisphere, Africa and Australia.

 North American Woodland